Flagsmith/flagsmith-docs/docs/clients/php.md

 description: Manage your Feature Flags and Remote Config in your PHP applications.

-# Bullet Train Client
+# Flagsmith Client
-The SDK client for PHP [https://bullet-train.io/](https://www.bullet-train.io/).
-Bullet Train allows you to manage feature flags and remote config across multiple projects, environments and organisations.
+The SDK client for PHP [https://flagsmith.com/](https://www.flagsmith.com/).
+Flagsmith allows you to manage feature flags and remote config across multiple projects, environments and organisations.

 The source code for the client is available on [Github](https://github.com/BulletTrainHQ/bullet-train-php-client).